datacentred/puppet-ceph/README.md

     fstype: 'xfs'
 ```

+It is recommended to enable deep merging so that global configuration can be
+defined in common.yaml and role/host specific configuration merged with the
+global section.

 ##Limitations

-1. Ubuntu only
-2. Keys are implicitly added on the monitor, ergo all keys need to be defined
+1. Keys are implicitly added on the monitor, ergo all keys need to be defined
    on the monitor node
+2. For use with ceph 0.94 (Hammer) or lower